• Skip to primary navigation

 Follow these tips and you'll be able to select and store olive oil for maximum flavor and enjoyment.

-In conclusion, one must decide which olive oil to purchase based on their individual culinary preference.
+One must decide which olive oil to purchase based on their individual culinary preference.

 Greek and Italian olive oils contain lower levels of bitter compounds, thus having a milder flavour than those from other Mediterranean countries.